Skip to main content

 • Specific: Points to exact lines/patterns, not vague concerns

-• Actionable: Explains what to change, not just what's wrong
+• Actionable: Explains what to change, not just what is wrong

 • Educational: Includes "why" so the author learns

-• Proportionate: Major issues get attention; minor ones don't block
+• Proportionate: Major issues get attention; minor ones do not block

 • Kind: Assumes good intent, respects the person